Dre Campbell Farm

 Shade-Tolerant Vegetables

-Some people might think that all vegetables need a lot of sunlight to grow, but that’s not the case.
-There are plenty of vegetables that are perfectly happy growing in low-light conditions.
+Some might think that all vegetables need a lot of sunlight to grow, but that is not the case.
+Plenty of vegetables are fine growing in low-light conditions.

 • Beets